raspberrypilearning/build-an-octapi/en/step_8.md

     If the `compute.py` script does not work, review your steps one by one and check that client, server, and router are all set up correctly and working properly.

-- If the test worked, use the client to manually shut down the server (replacing `<remote_ip>` with the IP address of the **server** you noted down earlier):
+- If the test worked, use the client to manually shut down the server (replacing `<remote_ip>` with the IP address of the server you noted down earlier):

     ```bash
     ssh <remote_ip>
     sudo shutdown -HP now
     ```

-    You may need to use **nmap** again to find the server IP address if it changed when the Wi-Fi router rebooted.
+    You may need to use `nmap` again to find the server IP address if it changed when the WiFi router rebooted.

     In future we will be using the `cluster_action.sh` script to do this.